vuejs/vue-element/README.md

 ## Caveats

 * custom elements **must** contain a hyphen in its tag name.
 For example, `my-element` is valid, but `myelement` is not
 * in dev mode Vue will display console warning about element not being registered.
-It's desirable behaviour as we want to use browser's Custom Elements registration
+It's desirable behaviour as we want to use browser's Custom Elements registration.
+You can use https://vuejs.org/v2/api/#ignoredElements to get rid of this warnings.

 ## Contribute